Adhalianna/wit/doc/paper/paper.typ

 system that could be used by software developers working on multiple git repositories to create links between those repositories that would maintain referential integrity in a version-conscious manner.

+==== Inter-project knowledge sharing over different organization structures

+- Within a single team working on multiple projects.
+- Between multiple teams working on their projects in a single organization (company, NGO).
+- Between multiple organizations that share one or more projects.
+    - "Then again, trust is not static; it is a dynamic process that evolves according to the development of the relationship (Clegg, 2000).
+Hence, an unsuccessful alliance could end in separation." #cite("strategic_alliances_and_knowledge_sharing")
+- Between multiple organizations which work on their projects separately but which share some knowledge between projects.

+==== Loose thoughts

+To self: The interdependence and cooperative vs competetive context are discussed in #cite("modeling_high_quality_knowledge_sharing")

+Cooperative contexts are more likely to result in high-quality knowledge sharing *[TODO: add citation]*.
+Competetive context might result from a "negative interdependence" *[TODO: add citation]* which may result from belonging to different projects or organizations.

+==== Knowledge sharing barriers related to knowledge ownership and access to knowledge

+- Unwilingess to give up power associated with knowledge #cite("unwilingness_to_share_knowledge_study_turkey")
+- Conflicts, especially with a sense of unfairness on one of the ends of the relation, leading to a hesitance to share knowledge #cite("unwilingness_to_share_knowledge_study_turkey")
+    - Knowledge dissemination might lead to loosing the information about the original contributor which in turn may result in the contributor not being acknowledged by an organization.
+- Security risks associated with certain information #cite("unwilingness_to_share_knowledge_study_turkey")

+==== Relevant recomendations and solutions to knowledge sharing barriers

+- Assuring no disadvantage after sharing the knowledge

 == Goals

 Design and implement a protocol for a distributed wiki using git (libgit2) for version control and evaluate its